How to Exfoliate Body Skin to Reduce Strawberry Legs

 - Picking at bumps or ingrown hairs

-- Underlying keratosis pilaris (genetic condition requiring longer treatment)
+- Underlying keratosis pilaris (genetic, needs longer treatment)

 - Chronic dry skin needs hydration focus first